-Selling your home can be a stressful process.
-You can have multiple agents, contracts, showings, inconveniences, it can also take longer and cost more money than you originally expected.
+Selling your home can be a stressful process for some.
+You can have multiple agents, disclosures, showings, and inconveniences.
+It can also take longer and cost more money than you originally expected.
 Do not worry, all will be ok!

 Here is what to expect when selling your home:

 3. Open House/Showings

 Listing your home

 The first and most important step to selling your home is hiring the right realtor!
 At our listing presentation we will discuss items such as how much your home is worth, what repairs if any are needed, commissions, contracts, advertising and finally putting your home on the live market.
 This is also where I will go over all of the services that we will provide to you as our client.